Codesee-io/docs-maps/docs/prs.md

 1. Open the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) sidebar.
 2. Choose a pull request under any category.
 The "All Open" category is a good place to start.
 3. Expand the pull request you want to view and open a file within.
-4. Open a Review Map using the command palette.
+4. Open a Review Map using the command palette and choose `CodeSee: Open Review Map`.
+This will open a visual representation of the pull request.

 ![Review Map within the GitHub extension](https://s3.us-east-2.amazonaws.com/maps.codesee.io/github_extension.gif)